4. Pathological Lying

 - Devaluing/Idealizing~ When they tell you that someone else is better than you, or use shame about someone to indirectly shame you and put you down.

 Bottom line, you will always feel as though you are in a competition.
+It is a sad existence that no one should ever experience.
 Simply go no contact and do not all this person in your life because they are masters at divide and conquer.
-They’ll put everyone against each other, and in the end, you won’t be speaking to your family, friend, neighbor or boss– while the Narcopath sits there and watches the show.
+They’ll put everyone against each other, and in the end, you won’t be speaking to your family, friends, neighbor, boss, etc… while the Narcopath sits there and watches the show.

 7. No Moral Compass

 Narcopaths do not discriminate when it comes to fulfilling their deeply twisted desires.
 They will sleep with innumerable people of the opposite sex, prostitutes, trans– and even same-sex.
-They have no boundaries!
+They have no boundaries remember?

-They’ll carelessly expose themselves (and sadly their partners) health to STD’s–not to mention that they are chronic cheaters and overlappers (enters one relationship while still being in another one).
-If you pay close attention, they were never alone for too long because they need a constant supply.
+They’ll carelessly expose themselves (and sadly their partners) to STDs–not to mention that they are usually promiscuous, chronic cheaters and overlappers (entering one relationship while still being in another one).
+If you pay close attention, they are never alone for too long because they need a constant supply.

-Narcs-Socios are known to have no regard for the law (remember they think they are above the law) or boundaries of any kind.
-They’ll sleep with you, your neighbor, her daughter, her grandmother and if possible and he allows it–the husband.
+Narcopaths are known to have no regard for the law (remember they think they are above the law) or boundaries of any kind.
+They’ll sleep with you, your best friend, your neighbor, her daughter, her grandmother and if possible and he allows it–the husband.
 Anything goes!

 Rest assured they’ll do anything to get that fix no matter where or how.
 Some research indicates that they can even be asexual.
 In other words, even though they’ve slept with half the globe, there is no emotion to the actual act.
 It is robotic and a mere act to get that momentary high.
 If someone ever tells you that they don’t believe in morals… Do not walk, remember this post and RUN!